samodle/Wikipedia-Elections/README.md

 - _simplify_graph.R_ turns the original graph into a much smaller graph
 - _runGraphAnalysis.R_ is part 5 (includes generating a graph of the largest clique, the rest is console output)
 - _printFancyGraph.R_ is simply a function to print the graph (must be named network -> a lot of these files rely on a graph being called network)
-- _introToGraphAnalyticsFunctions.R_ is part 3
+- _introToGraphAnalyticsFunctions.R_ is part 3, and replicates functionality from the given doc
-- _igraphExperiments.R_ is part 4
+- _igraphExperiments.R_ is part 4, and includes a selection of interesting igraph functionality
+- _simplificationExperiments_ shows how we landed on the method in _simplify_graph.R_

 ## The Dataset